jbbeauchamp/zf2-lazy-loading-module/README.md

 $events->attach('application', MvcEvent::EVENT_BOOTSTRAP, array($this, 'secondListener'), 100);
 ```

-=> ZFMLL performance increases **up to 60%**.
+=> ZFMLL performance increases **up to 60%** on the module loading.

-With a real code in the several listeners, ZFMLL can increase more of 75% performance !
+With a real code in the several listeners, ZFMLL can increase more of 75% performance on the module loading !